 Cannabis has quickly gained legitimacy as a product promoting overall health and wellness.
-It’s touted as being a miracle drug, because of its ability to be applied to such a wide variety of medical conditions.
-CBD products are now even sold in major health and nutrition supplement stores like GNC and The Vitamin Shoppe.
-Even your local Walgreens and CVS are carrying some sort of CBD products on their shelves.
-This makes cannabis a hot topic of discussion among health and wellness practitioners, and those who keep their physical and mental wellbeing a top priority.
+It’s touted as being a miracle drug.
+Mostly because of its ability to be applied to such a wide variety of medical conditions.
+CBD products are now sold in major health and nutrition supplement stores, like GNC and The Vitamin Shoppe.
+Even your local Walgreens and CVS are carrying some sort of CBD products.
+This makes cannabis a hot topic of discussion among health and wellness practitioners.

-With several medical applications to cannabis, many of which overlapping, like pain relief, inflammation reduction, and neuroprotection, it seems likely that consuming cannabis before getting diagnosed with a serious disease or illness may be a good idea.
-In medical only states, like Missouri, you still need a medical marijuana recommendation from a licensed physician, so talk to your doctor about what options you may have based on your current symptoms and any concerns you may have for your future health.
+With several medical applications for cannabis, many of them overlap.
+Some of the most common are for pain relief, inflammation reduction, and neuroprotection.
+Because of this, it seems likely that consuming cannabis before getting diagnosed with a serious disease or illness may be a good idea.
+In medical only states, like Missouri, you still need a medical marijuana recommendation from a licensed physician.

-Then there’s also accounts from major athletes in professional sports leagues like the NFL, the NBA, the UFC, and more, who have come out of the green closet about consuming cannabis as part of their health and wellness routines.
-The pain and anti-inflammatory benefits are great for athletes across different sports, and being a neuroprotectant is helpful for high contact sports where they see a lot of concussions or other traumatic brain injuries.
+Then there’s also accounts from major athletes in professional sports leagues like the NFL, the NBA, the UFC, and more.
+Many athletes have come out of the green closet about consuming cannabis as part of their health and wellness routines.
+The pain and anti-inflammatory benefits are great for athletes across different sports.
+Being a neuroprotectant is helpful for high contact sports where they see a lot of concussions or other traumatic brain injuries.

 Between helping everyday patients live better lives, to helping professional athletes perform and recover at the highest levels of competition, cannabis is clearly a winner when it comes to health and wellness.